Skip to main content

 I recently got an apple 1, and it quickly became my favorite computer.

-This started about 6 months ago, when Antoine, aka SiliconInsid started to build a handful of brand news Apple 1 and asked me if I wanted one.
+This started about 6 months ago (so, early 2023, as this post is rougly 3 years late...), when Antoine, aka SiliconInsid started to build a handful of brand news Apple 1 and asked me if I wanted one.
 I would have never hoped for such opportunity, and I'm forever grateful.
-Also, I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).
+Also, I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfortunately not, maybe more on that in a future blog post).

 My apple1 is as close to the original as possible, uses the same components, often from the same time period.
-For all matter, I have an Apple 1, it was just built 47 years too late.
+For all that matters to me, I have an Apple 1, it was just built 47 years too late.
 It may not be exactly true, but it is close enough for me.
 Thanks Woz.
 And thanks Antoine.
+You're both awesome.

 And frankly, the look of the machine is sick.